Yajanth/Beast_Hunter/README.md

-# Text-Based Adventure Game - "Epic Quest"
+# Text-Based Adventure Game - "Beast Hunter"
 ## Overview
 "Beast Hunter" is a simple text-based adventure game implemented in Bash scripting.
 In this game, players select a starting class and embark on a quest to face mythical beasts.
 The game offers a basic example of character selection, combat mechanics, and random encounters.